kofemann/wireshark_lua/README.md

 nfs.lua
 =============

-LUA extention for scripts for wireshark to print time spent by server to process NFS requests.
+LUA extention for wireshark to print time spent by server to process NFS requests.

 Usage: